 What Is a Hard Reboot (Reset)?

-Doing a hard reboot on a Tesla (otherwise known as a hard reset) involves disconnecting the 12V battery and allowing the electronics to discharge before hooking the battery back up again.
+Doing a hard reboot on a Tesla—otherwise known as a hard reset—involves disconnecting the low-voltage battery and allowing the electronics to discharge before hooking the battery back up again.
+On older Teslas, this usually means the 12V battery.
+On newer vehicles, that low-voltage battery may be lithium-ion, and on Cybertruck it is a 48V system.
 You should only try this kind of reset on your Tesla if you live far away from a Tesla Service Center or if a mobile tech is too busy to get to you for a while.
 The hard reboot involves getting near the guts of the Tesla and close to the vehicle’s High Voltage equipment, so this method isn’t for the casual driver.

 We’d like to drop a quick note here about the terms soft reboot (reset) and hard reboot (reset): many people call the full vehicle software reboot a “hard reboot” even though it doesn’t involve disconnecting the power supply from the onboard computer system.
 While the full vehicle reset does remove power from some systems, it does not remove power from all of them.
 A full hard reset should theoretically disconnect power from the computers entirely, like what happens when you take the battery out of your phone.

-The soft vs hard reset distinction makes reading forum advice on rebooting a Tesla very confusing, so as clarification for the purposes of this blog: soft reboot = software (screens or full vehicle), hard reboot = hardware (disconnect of the 12V battery).
+The soft vs hard reset distinction makes reading forum advice on rebooting a Tesla very confusing, so as clarification for the purposes of this blog: soft reboot = software—screens or full vehicle; hard reboot = hardware—disconnect of the low-voltage battery.

 When Should I Reboot My Tesla?